mandeep-khadka/PythonProjects/CalendarAutomation/README.md

 ### Executing program

 #### How to run the program
-* cd into project home directory
+* cd into project home directory.
-* Create a virtual environment for the project (Recommended)
+* Create a virtual environment for the project (Recommended).
 ```
 python -m venv venv
 ```
-* Activate the virtual environment e.g. (On Windows)
+* Activate the virtual environment.

+e.g. (On Windows)
 ```
 venv\Scripts\activate
 ```
-* Run the main program
+* Run the main program.
 ```
 python main.py
 ```
-* The program (during execution) requests for several inputs, enter them correctly e.g. terminplanner username and password
+* The program (during the execution) requests for several inputs, enter them correctly.

+e.g. terminplanner username and password

 ## Help